 "Praised for her ability to bring a 'strong balance of technical and commercial considerations."(Chambers Europe 2016)

-Marsha was Adjunct Lecturer in the Law School of Trinity College, Dublin during 2009-201.
+Marsha was Adjunct Lecturer in the Law School of Trinity College, Dublin during 2009-2014.
 She has also been a lecturer on the Law Society Diploma course in Insolvency Law & Corporate Restructuring and is a founding editor of the Hibernian Law Journal, an official journal of the Law Society of Ireland.
-She is a member of INSOL Europe and the Irish Society of Insolvency Practitioners.
+She is a member of INSOL Europe, Restructuring & Insolvency Ireland and the International Women's Insolvency & Restructuring Confederation.
 Prior to re-joining the firm, Marsha worked as a Judicial Assistant in the Court of Appeal, London where she worked for the Lord Chief Justice and subsequently the UK Government Legal Department where her practice focused on high value financial services litigation.